optimizely/javascript-sdk/CONTRIBUTING.md

 1. Create a branch off of `master`: `git checkout -b YOUR_NAME/branch_name`.
 2. Commit your changes.
 Make sure to add tests!
 3. Run `npm run lint` to ensure there are no lint errors.
+4. Run `webpack` to generate the built and minified file for those not installing via `npm`
-4. `git push` your changes to GitHub.
+5. `git push` your changes to GitHub.
-5. Make sure that all unit tests are passing and that there are no merge conflicts between your branch and `master`.
+6. Make sure that all unit tests are passing and that there are no merge conflicts between your branch and `master`.
-6. Open a pull request from `YOUR_NAME/branch_name` to `master`.
+7. Open a pull request from `YOUR_NAME/branch_name` to `master`.
-7. A repository maintainer will review your pull request and, if all goes well, merge it!
+8. A repository maintainer will review your pull request and, if all goes well, merge it!

 ##Pull request acceptance criteria